 Prior to the RMC, the Court will generally require the parties to each fill out a Proposed Resolution Statement.
-You only must fill out the sections that apply to your case.
+You only need to fill out the sections that apply to your case (write “N/A” if the section does not apply).
 The form is supposed to merely provide your position as to specific issues without argument as to the reasons for your positions.
 Follow this link to access the Proposed Resolution Statement form.

 Disclosure and Discovery